martinabrle/azure-function-node-v3/README.md

 func new
 ```
 you can run this function locally using ```func start```, but you would first need to add a link to Azure Storage property in ```local.settings.json```

+after trying this, you may want to investigate the Javascript v4(preview) programming model, as announced [here](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/azure-functions-version-4-of-the-node-js-programming-model-is-in/ba-p/3773541)